- Anna Cole, Consultant, Former Parliamentary and Inclusion Policy Specialist, ASCL

 - Dr. Charlotte Proudman, Human Rights Barrister for Goldsmith Chambers and Fellow of University of Cambridge

-There are currently an estimated 137,000 victims of female genital mutilation in the UK, and March 2019 marked the first British FGM conviction to take place.
-The widespread effects of FGM can translate to issues such as PTSD, complex trauma and lifelong psychological difficulties.
+March 2019 marked the first British FGM conviction, and raised awareness of the widespread effects of FGM which can lead to PTSD, complex trauma and lifelong psychological difficulties.
 With new funding being made available to tackle violence against women and girls, now is the time to raise awareness and mobilise local authorities, child services, schools and charities on preventative approaches to FGM and supporting survivors.

 Key issues to be addressed: